vlandham/captain_z/out/captain_z.md

 Captain Z is well on her way to finding out what secrets Castle Island really hold.

 And now there is this mysterious note with its mysterious letters.
 It belonged to Captain Spears.
 Now it is in the pocket of Captain Zephyr.
-But as to what it says, or who it's from, we have no idea.
+But as to what it said, or who it was from, we have no idea.

 Will Captain Spears find our hero, Captain Z?